maxboisvert/vim-simple-complete/doc/vim-simple-complete.txt

 ## Usage

 ## Tab Complete
 Press Tab to trigger completion.
-When the completion popup is visible, use Tab to rotate selection.
+When the completion popup is visible, use Tab/Shift-Tab to rotate selection.

 ## Type Complete
 After three (3) typed keyword (\K), the completion popup becomes visible.
 Press Enter to insert the current selection.